 “Goodwill may be said to be that element arising from the reputation, connections, or other advantages possessed by a business which enables it to earn greater profits than the returns normally to be expected on capital represented by the net tangible assets employed in the business.”

 “Goodwill is a thing very easy to describe, very difficult to define.
 It is the benefit and advantage of the good name, reputation, and connections of a business.
 It is the attractive force which brings in customers.
 It is one thing which distinguishes an old-established business from a new business at its first start.”

 Accounting Treatment of Goodwill: –

 It is an intangible asset it can be amortized over its useful life.
 But according to the Accounting Standard-26 (AS-26), it can be recorded in the books of accounts unless some amount of consideration is paid for it.

 For Example: –

 There is three Partner in a firm named X, Y, and Z. The profit-sharing ratio between them is equal to 5:3:2.
-Mr A wants to join a partnership firm and he is ready to pay is share of the goodwill of Rs.
+Mr. A wants to join a partnership firm and he is ready to pay his share of the goodwill of Rs.
 10,00,000 and for Capital Rs 20,00,000.

 So, this type of Goodwill which is received in cash can be recorded in the books of accounts- according to the Accounting Standard 26.